Martyr2/martyr2/README.md

 - ⚡ I’m currently changing several backend systems to help a company, who was recently acquired, merge with new systems
 - ⚡ I work in full LAMP/WAMP stack environments that drive product adoption
 - ⚡ Much of my github account work is in private repositories
-- ⚡ Goal for 2020: Develop a personal library of ready to go code, across multiple languages, for whatever projects I have in the future.
+- ⚡ Goal for 2020: Develop a personal library of ready to go code, across multiple languages, for whatever projects I have
-- ⚡ Fun fact: I have mentored thousands over the past 12+ years on [Dream.In.Code][dic]
+- ⚡ Fun fact: I have mentored thousands of developers over the past 12+ years on [Dream.In.Code][dic] with over 13k posts!
 - ⚡ Fun fact: I was recognized for my work on the web development platform Bria X which won an award in 2017 for Unified Communications Product of the Year.

 ### Spotify Playing 🎧